Michael Crick: Career

 Crick's first book, a study of the Militant tendency, ran to two editions, published by Faber in 1984 and 1986.
 Scargill and the Miners was published by Penguin in 1985.

 In 1990, the Labour Party gave Crick the opportunity to contest the safe seat of Bootle, but he turned down the offer.
 He also served as chair of the Young Fabians from 1980 to 1981.
+He has described his own political views as "rightwing Labour".

 Joins the BBC

-Crick joined the BBC in 1990, initially appearing on Panorama, becoming a regular reporter on BBC 2's Newsnight in 1992.
+Crick joined the BBC in 1990, initially appearing on Panorama, becoming a regular reporter on BBC Two's Newsnight in 1992.
 Jeffrey Archer: Stranger Than Fiction, his unauthorised biography of the novelist and former politician, appeared in its first edition during 1995.

 Crick has investigated other politicians too, and has written unofficial biographies of several public figures.
 When Mark Mardell interviewed Archer for Newsnight in 1999 during his campaign to be elected mayor of London, Archer levelled, on camera, the following apparent threat at Crick: "You wait till I'm Mayor.
 You'll find out how tough I am."
 In 2002, Crick won an RTS Award for his Panorama programme "Jeffrey Archer: A Life of Lies" broadcast after Archer's conviction for perjury the previous July.